Diversity and Inclusion

-Anchor Hanover continues to highlight the importance of inclusion in the workplace by taking part in National Inclusion Week for the fourth year.
+Anchor Hanover continued to highlight the importance of inclusion in the workplace by taking part in National Inclusion Week for the fourth year.

-Created by Inclusive Employers, National Inclusion Week, which runs from Monday 28 September to Sunday 4 October, aims to promote inclusion in all its forms.
-This year’s theme is ‘Each one, reach one’ – a message focusing on the opportunities we have to connect with other people.
+Created by Inclusive Employers, National Inclusion Week, which ran from Monday 28 September to Sunday 4 October 2020, aims to promote inclusion in all its forms.
+This year’s theme was ‘Each one, reach one’ – a message focusing on the opportunities we have to connect with other people.